French and Indian War: Consequences

 The Quebec Act 1774 addressed issues brought forth by Roman Catholic French Canadians from the 1763 proclamation, and it transferred the Indian Reserve into the Province of Quebec.
 The Act maintained French Civil law, including the seigneurial system, a medieval code removed from France within a generation by the French Revolution.
 The Quebec Act was a major concern for the largely Protestant Thirteen Colonies over the advance of "popery".
 It is typically associated with other Intolerable Acts, legislation that eventually led to the American Revolutionary War.
 The Quebec Act served as the constitutional document for the province of Quebec until it was superseded by the Constitutional Act 1791.

 The Seven Years' War nearly doubled Great Britain's national debt.
 The Crown sought sources of revenue to pay it off and attempted to impose new taxes on its colonies.
-These attempts were met with increasingly stiff resistance, until troops were called in to enforce the Crown's authority, and they ultimately led to the start of the American Revolutionary War.
+These attempts were met with increasingly stiff resistance, until troops were called in to enforce the Crown's authority, and they ultimately contributed to the start of the American Revolution.
 France attached comparatively little value to its American possessions, apart from the highly profitable sugar-producing Antilles islands which it retained.
 Minister Choiseul considered that he had made a good deal at the Treaty of Paris, and Voltaire wrote that Louis XV had lost a few acres of snow.
 However, the military defeat and the financial burden of the war weakened the French monarchy and contributed to the advent of the French Revolution in 1789.

 The elimination of French power in America meant the disappearance of a strong ally for some Indian tribes.
 The Ohio Country was now more available to colonial settlement due to the construction of military roads by Braddock and Forbes.
 The Spanish takeover of the Louisiana territory was not completed until 1769, and it had modest repercussions.
 The British takeover of Spanish Florida resulted in the westward migration of Indian tribes who did not want to do business with them.
 This migration also caused a rise in tensions between the Choctaw and the Creek, historic enemies who were competing for land.
 The change of control in Florida also prompted its Catholic population to leave.
 Most went to Cuba, although some Christianized Yamasee were resettled to the coast of Mexico.

 France returned to America in 1778 with the establishment of a Franco-American alliance against Great Britain in the American Revolutionary War, in what historian Alfred A. Cave describes as French "revenge for Montcalm's death".